makuneru/automation-cypressio/README.md

-# UI Automation with Cypress
+# UI and API Automation with Cypress

-UI Automation with Cypress
+UI and API Automation with Cypress

 # UI Web Elements Naming Convention